-3. unc Subject to Section 27(6) of the Act, any person, including those who have filed a submission der Rule 13, wishing to be a submitter at a hearing must, within the time specified in the oral aring notice a) pay to the Board the prescribed fee of \$50; and b) the provide to the Board and applicant a written summary of the assertions and evidence that submitter intends to present at a hearing.
-4. The Board may require persons to provide proof that the applicant was served the documents erred to in Rule 22.3.b.
-5. I ^t ma f the Board does not receive any requests to make submissions at the oral hearing, the Board a) order that an oral hearing be discontinued, and b) conduct a hearing by another means as set out in Rule 21.1.
-6. lí f a hearing is adjourned after notice of the hearing is published, the Board is not obligated to: a) extend the timelines for accepting submissions; or b) accept additional submitters
+- 1. The Board will serve notice of the date, time and place of an oral hearing to applicants and any persons who filed submissions under RPP 13. - 2.
+The Board will publish notice of the date, time, and place of an oral hearing in the bulletin. - 3.
+Subject to section 27(6) of the Act, any person, including those who have filed a submission under RPP 13, wishing to be a submitter at a hearing must, within the time specified in the oral hearing notice: - a. pay to the Board the prescribed fee of \$50; and - b. provide to the Board and applicant a written summary of the assertions and evidence that the submitter intends to present at a hearing. - 4.
+The Board may require persons to provide proof that the applicant was served the documents referred to in RPP 22.3.b. - 5.
+If the Board does not receive any requests to make submissions at the oral hearing, the Board may: - a. order that an oral hearing be discontinued; and - b. conduct a hearing by another means as set out in RPP 21.1. - 6.
+If a hearing is adjourned after notice of the hearing is published, the Board is not obligated to: - a. extend the timelines for accepting submissions; or b. accept additional submitters when any subsequent hearing notices are published.

-Rule 23: Addition of a late submitter to an oral hearing
+Rule 23: Addition of a Late Submitter to an Oral Hearing

-- A person, who has not met the requirements of Rule 22.3, may make a request in writing to the Board that the Board accept the person as a late submitter. - 2.
-Any request made to the Board pursuant to Rule 23.1 must include: - a) a summary of the assertions and evidence that the submitter intends to make at the hearing if accepted as a late submitter; - b) a statement of how the evidence is relevant to the Board's consideration of the application as outlined in section 28(1)(a)-(c) of the Passenger Transportation Act; and - c) an explanation as to why the submission was not filed in accordance with the timelines set out in the notice of hearing referred to in Rule 22.3 - 3.
-The Board may - a) disclose information received pursuant to Rule 23.1 and Rule 23.2 to the applicant or to any or all submitters who have filed submissions in accordance with the timelines outlined in Rule 22.3; and - b) accept submissions on the request made under section 23.1

-- 4. The Board may accept a person, who makes a request pursuant to in Rule 23.1, as a submitter at an oral hearing, if in the opinion of the Board, the person's submission is: - a) likely relevant to the Board's consideration of the application as outlined in section 28(1)(a)-(c); and - b) could assist the Board in its decision-making process. - 5.
+- 1. A person who has not met the requirements of RPP 22.3 may make a request in writing to the Board that the Board accept the person as a late submitter. - 2.
+Any request made to the Board pursuant to RPP 23.1 must include: - a. a summary of the assertions and evidence that the submitter intends to make at the hearing if accepted as a late submitter; - b. a statement of how the evidence is relevant to the Board's consideration of the application as outlined in section 28(1)(a)-(b) of the Act; and - c. an explanation as to why the submission was not filed in accordance with the timelines set out in the notice of hearing referred to in RPP 22.3. - 3.
+The Board may: - a. disclose information received pursuant to RPP 23.1 and RPP 23.2 to the applicant or to any or all submitters who have filed submissions in accordance with the timelines outlined in RPP 22.3; and - b. accept submissions on the request made under RPP 23.1. - 4.
+The Board may accept a person, who makes a request pursuant to in RPP 23.1, as a submitter at an oral hearing, if in the opinion of the Board, the person's submission is: - a. likely relevant to the Board's consideration of the application as outlined in section 28(1)(a)-(b); and - b. could assist the Board in its decision-making process. - 5.
 If the Board accepts a late submission, the submitter must pay the \$50 submission fee within 5 days of receiving the decision of the Board.

-Rule 24: Disclosure and confidentiality
+Rule 24: Disclosure and Confidentiality

-- Subject to any orders made by a panel at a hearing or pre-hearing conference, Rules 17 and apply to oral hearings. - If a submitter is making a request pursuant to Rule 18, with respect to evidence at a public hearing, this request must be made as soon as possible and no later than 14 days prior to the date scheduled for the start of the hearing.
+Subject to any orders made by a panel at a hearing or pre-hearing conference, RPP 17 and 18 apply to oral hearings.
+2. If a submitter is making a request pursuant to RPP 18, with respect to evidence at a public hearing, this request must be made as soon as possible and no later than 14 days prior to the date scheduled for the start of the hearing.